 Starting a new job is a painful process.
 You don’t know anyone or anything, you don’t get the office ‘in jokes’ and you’re praying you don’t make a fool of yourself within the first 10 minutes.
 You want to prove yourself.
 You want people to like you.
 You want to succeed!

-But despite all of these mixed feelings, I was genuinely really excited to get started in my new role as Office Administrator at Six & Flow.
+Despite all of these mixed feelings, I was genuinely really excited to get started in my new role as Office Administrator at Six & Flow.
 That’s down to a couple of reasons.
 First, the job advert, a bit of social media stalking, and my interview process assured me Six & Flow was the place I wanted to be.
 Second, I’d previously been working remotely from home and I couldn’t wait to be back in a buzzing office environment.
 I never thought I would be keen to start commuting again!
 But hey, life holds many surprises.

 From the moment I read the job advert I knew I’d found the right position and company for me.
 The role itself is diverse and offers the chance for me to get involved in various areas of the business (which is what I enjoy doing).
 I’ve worked in operations for many years and after trying my hand at Sales for a short time, I was happy to be back where I belonged.